Durango, Colorado

 The View From Town

-The winter train experience is genuinely different — and beloved by locals for that reason.
-The canyon in winter is quieter, more dramatic, and uncrowded.
+The winter train experience is beloved by locals — the canyon in winter is quieter, more dramatic, and uncrowded.
 Snow clings to the canyon walls.
 The steam plume from the locomotive stands out against a cold blue sky.
-There are no crowds, no line for the gondola car, and a distinct sense that you're seeing something real rather than something packaged for tourists.
+No crowds, no line for the gondola car.
+The Cascade route runs holiday trains, Polar Express-style trains for families, and regular winter excursion trains.
+Check the official schedule for dates and availability.

 The Destination